j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 #### 1.)
 Call peaks with MACS2.
 `MACS2` has a lot of options and things you can tweak.
 Chief among them are the `--qvalue` and `--mfold` options. `qvalue` is the threshold for which to consider a peak significant and real - it's recommended to set it to `0.01` for ChIP-seq with relatively sharp peaks expected.
 Think transcription factors and sharp histone marks like H3K4me3, H3K27ac.
 It can be relaxed to `0.05` or `0.1` and the `--broad` option used if you expect broad peaks (H3K27me3, H3K9me3, etc).
 The `--mfold` option is used to select the regions within MFOLD range of high-confidence enrichment ratio against background to build the extension model.
 The regions must be lower than the upper limit, and higher than the lower limit of fold enrichment.
 DEFAULT:5,50 means using all regions not too low (>5) and not too high (<50) to build paired-peaks model.
 The `MACS2` author recommends playing with this value, and I tweak it here to be slightly more stringent with the regions used to build the paired-peaks model.

 The `-B` option will output signal tracks in `bedGraph` format (which we'll convert to `bigWig` format later).
 The `--SPMR` option will scale this signal to signal per million reads, normalizing for read depth differences between samples.
-This will make our tracks look better and allow them to be much more appropriate for figures.
+However, these `bedGraph` files look like crap in browsers, so we'll make our own `bigWig` files from the `bam` files a bit later.

 > The original `MACS` sometimes had trouble building an appropriate model that would extend reads to better represent the size of the actual DNA fragment and therefore, binding site for your protein.
 If this extension isn't done, you tend to get a pileup of reads on both sides of the actual peak from the forward and reverse strands, ending up with a dip in the middle. `MACS2` is *supposed* to be better at this, but you can still disable it with `--nomodel` and set the `--extsize` on your own if you want.
 For the old `MACS`, which used an option called `--shiftsize` instead of `--extsize`, for FAIRE I used `--shiftsize=50`, for H3K4me3 `--shiftsize=100`, and for other histone marks I used `--shiftsize=150`.
 For TFs, you should try to set it to the size of the typical binding site for that TF. **I don't mess with any of that here, I let `MACS2` build the model for me.**